Chad-007/Exchange-Now/Readme.md

 Need to change the lastprice 24H change 24Hvolume etc.. hardcoded  values in the markets page and make it realtime.
 Make the Candles a bit realtime
+Change the utc time and make it ist

 ---
 ---